Surčin: Demographics

-According to the 2011 census results, the municipality of Surčin has a population of 43,819 inhabitants.
+According to the 2022 census results, the municipality of Surčin has a population of 45,452 inhabitants, while the settlement has a population of 20,602.
 Though in the past the municipality had no urban connection with Belgrade on the east, that is, Novi Beograd's westernmost neighborhood of Ledine connected it to the city, an urban zone has developed along that road, turning Belgrade and Surčin into one continuous built-up area.
 Similar developments surround Surčin which, with the growth of population, grows into a single urban area with Dobanovci (north), Jakovo (south) and Bečmen (west).

 Ethnic groups

-The municipality of Surčin has Serb ethnic majority, followed by Romani, Slovaks, Croats and other ethnic groups.
+The municipality of Surčin has a Serb ethnic majority, followed by Romani, Slovaks, Croats and other ethnic groups.
 The ethnic composition of the municipality:

 Administration

 Former presidents of the municipality of Surčin are: